AnthonyCxx/Notes-and-Writeups/C/Exception Handling/README.md

 to deal with errors.

 ## errno
-_errno_ is a integer that corrosponds to a hard-coded lookup table for error messages.
+_errno_ is a integer that corrosponds to an error message in a  hard-coded lookup table.
 This table varies by system, but for our purposes you should use [this Linux table](https://www.thegeekstuff.com/2010/10/linux-error-codes/).
+To use _errno_ in your program, declare it globally via `extern int errno;`.

 ## strerror()